 Charles’s expertise spans areas of public finance, administration, and information systems technology.
 He is currently the Vice President IT Manager of MuniCap.
 Charles is an active member of the Baptist Church both in Maryland and in his native Kenya.

 Hilda Mwangi is the Director of the World Trade Center, San Diego, where she leads the international trade and investment efforts of the San Diego Regional Economic Development Corporation and the greater San Diego region.
 Hilda received her Juris Doctor and Master of Business Administration degrees, focused on International Business Law and Global Emerging Markets, from American University in Washington, DC, and her Bachelor of Arts degree from Towson University, in Towson, Maryland.

 Previously, Hilda worked in the Maryland General Assembly as a Legislative Aide and interned at the Political Department of the U.S. Embassy in London.
-She was most recently a Trade and Investment (T&I) Officer for the UK Department for International Trade (Los Angeles and San Diego offices) where she oversaw the life sciences T&I activities in the Southwestern US states (AZ, UT, NV, HI, Southern California, and Seattle) and helped facilitate more than $12 million exchange between life sciences companies in the United States and United Kingdom.
+She was most recently a Trade and Investment (T&I) Officer for the UK Department for International Trade (Los Angeles and San Diego offices) where she oversaw the life sciences T&I activities in the Southwestern US states (AZ, UT, NV, HI, and Southern California) and helped facilitate more than $12 million exchange between life sciences companies in the United States and United Kingdom.
 Hilda is a licensed attorney in the State of Maryland.